AI-Assisted Product Design in Practice

 submit receipts for eligible activities

 This phase focused on defining the concept, mapping the information architecture, and identifying the minimum interactions needed for the prototype to feel believable.
+I sketched the flows by hand and pressure-tested the ideas with ChatGPT.

 Phase 2: Learning How to Work With the AI